NICTA/stateline/README.md

 ##### How many stacks should I use?

 At least two stacks are required to run convergence heuristics.
+The heuristics become more reliable with more independent stacks.

-Adding more stacks adds embarrasing parallelisation that can employ more workers at a time and speed up the acquisition of samples regardless of the minimum time needed to evaluate a likelihood function.
+Adding more stacks can employ more workers at a time and trivially increase the samples per second regardless of the minimum time needed to evaluate a likelihood function.

+However, the stacks will need to burn-in and converge independently, so the minimum number of samples needed will increase proporitionately and the total run-time of the MCMC won't decrease as workers and stacks are added.

+So again, the correct choice depends on the users needs.
+In general, use many stacks if you want the most samples per second, and use 2 stacks if you want the best value as it will use the minimum number of samples to converge.

 ##### How many workers?